Last Updated on October 26, 2022 by Natalia

 Depending on the time of your flight you probably won’t have too long in Colombo before it’s time to head to the airport.

 If you have an afternoon or evening flight you may have a little bit of time, but in our experience there are no specific must see sights in the city.
-We recommend booking a hotel with a nice pool if you do have a later flight, that way you can relax for as long as possible before heading to the airport.

 It takes around 35-40 minutes to drive from the Colombo Fort area of the city to the international airport.
 The easiest way to get there is to take a taxi, which you can either arrange through your hotel or using Uber/another similar app.

 This 2 week south Sri Lanka itinerary can be adjusted to 7 days, 10 days or 21 days by selecting which places interest you most!
+We personally recommend at least two weeks to explore the south of Sri Lanka with this itinerary to make the most of this beautiful area.

 Please note that some links in this article are affiliate links, which means if you make a purchase we make a small commission at no extra cost to you.
 This money is used to support this website and cover the costs of keeping it online and free to access!